 - Follow the dehydrator’s exact instructions for cooking beef jerky.

 Usually, it takes up to eight hours on medium heat.
 However, cooking times differ depending on the dehydrator brand or the thickness of the meat.
+But, always make sure the beef jerky is fully cooked so it is safe to eat.

 Regardless of the method you use for drying meat, always transfer the beef jerky to airtight containers once it cools down.
 You can place it in ziplock bags or airtight glass jars.
 At room temperature, the jerky should last for about a week.
 In the fridge, it will be edible for up to a month.
+Despite popular opinion, beef jerky is easy to make!

 Not up for making jerky yourself?
 Check out our jerky options in the marketplace!